schumergrubermax/SmartLottery/README.md

 In `tests/testSmartLottery.js`you can find Javascript tests that make calls and transactions via web3 to test the contract code.
 They make use of Mocha as a testing framework and Chai assertions, two popular testing frameworks.

-Make sure testrpc is still working and execute `truffle test` on your command line to execute the given Javascript tests.
+Make sure ganache-cli is still working and execute `truffle test` on your command line to execute the given Javascript tests.
 Feel free to change or add more tests.
 The command line output should look similiar like this:
 ```
   Contract: Smart Lottery